NEMSLinux/nems-docs/check_commands/usage/microsoft-windows/check_wmi.rst

 -  Local user account on the target computer must have explicit DCOM and WMI namespace access rights granted specifically for remote connections.
--  Local security policies must be enabled for “Classic - local users authenticate as themselves
+-  Local security policies must be enabled for *Classic - local users authenticate as themselves*

 **Grant minimal WMI permissions to the remote user**